SeniorFluffie/ShopifySummerChallenge/README.md

 A dynamic CLI-based shop would be implemented in the near future, however due to time constraints, this is the current API put in place.

+## Notes
+While the codebase is currently limited, the code styling makes up for the lack of substance.
+The ```Product.java``` and ```Cart.java``` files demonstrate my unique method of programming.

+Additionally, I would like to thank Shopify for taking the time to review this submission.